 get_sqroots would be

-Functional approaches can make things a lot simpler for things that are easily described as a transformation of data.
+A functional paradigm can be amazingly helpful for things that are easily described as a transformation of data.
 How pure functional languages deal with things like IO is a far more complicated story, and one where you tend to end up wishing you weren't using a pure functional language.

 At any rate, HTML is an example of declarative progamming: it doesn't tell the browser what to do, it describes - declares - the content on the page.
 What would HTML be like if it were implemented imperatively?